01 of 03

 June's Big Holiday: Father's Day

 It's the third Sunday of the month.
-We've got some great ideas for ways to enjoy it with good ol' Dad.
+For ways to enjoy it with good ol' Dad, we've got some great ideas.

 Top Picks for June in California